- Natural Queensland

-This collection of over 300 coloured slides is of different Queensland locations, iconic buildings, landmarks and places of interest photographed over a decade during the 1960s.
+This collection of over 300 coloured slides showcases different Queensland locations, iconic buildings, landmarks and places of interest photographed over a decade during the 1960s.
 A small selection is digitised.
 Access them on the catalogue One Search.
-You may recognise popular Queensland destinations among them.
+You may recognise popular Queensland destinations.

-Since 1952 Brisbane’s biggest walking club has produced a monthly newsletter for members.
-In 2017, the club agreed to have the printed editions legally deposited to the John Oxley Library digitised through State Library of Queensland’s Community Heritage Digitisation Offer.
-Researchers can access every copy online.
+Since 1952 Brisbane’s biggest walking club has produced a monthly newsletter.
+In 2017 the club agreed to have the print editions legally deposited to the John Oxley Library digitised through State Library of Queensland’s Community Heritage Digitisation Offer.
+Researchers can access the digitised copies (1952 – 2017) online.

 Among the Brown family film collection is a home movie showing footage of a trip to the Great Barrier Reef and Palm Island in 1948.

-Following the devastation and horrendous floods in the south-east of Queensland and cyclone Yasi in the Tully and Cardwell district of North Queensland in January 2011, the Department of the Premier and Cabinet, Queensland Government produced two short videos using news footage from and with permission of Seven Network Australia and Australian Broadcasting Corporation.
-[Acc 29210]
+Following the devastation and horrendous floods in the south-east of Queensland and cyclone Yasi in the Tully and Cardwell districts of North Queensland in January 2011, the Department of the Premier and Cabinet, Queensland Government were granted permission to produce two short videos using news footage created by Seven Network Australia and the Australian Broadcasting Corporation.